siananigans/Data-mining/docs/proposal/proposal.md

 ### Programming tools / Tech stack

-Jupyter notebooks,
+- Jupyter notebooks
-Pandas,
+- Pandas
-MySQL.
+- MySQL

 ### Learning Challenges

 New Tech:

-- Jupyter notebook
+- Jupyter notebook: A open-source web app for creating anf sharing documents.
+The notebooks will be very useful for equations and visulizations and also for sharing the notebooks between us.
-- Statistical modeling
+- Statistical modeling: Statistical modeling such as this, is a new concept for us and will be a challenge to learn.
-- Database management/MySQL
+- Database management/MySQL: As we will be using datasets, MySQL will be needed.
-- SQL
+- SQL: SQL will bw needed for the above also.

 ### Breakdown of work